vlabella/GLE/README.md

 * jpeg
 * Qt5 (for GUI)

 Cmake uses find_package or find_library to resolve the paths for these libraries.
-These variables must be set in your environment or passed to cmake if not set cmake will look for them in the system specific locations.
-For more information consult cmake documentation on find_package.
+These variables must be set in your environment or passed to cmake.
+If not, cmake will look for them in the system default locations.
+For more information consult cmake documentation on find_package or find_library.

 * ZLIB_ROOT
 * JPEG_ROOT